 The top 3 surnames found most frequently in our historical family records are exactly the same as the ones reported in the 2016 findings.

 Rare British surnames

+While some surnames are disappearing entirely, others are still managing to scrape by.
 Examples of rare surnames explained by the research from the University of West of England include Farah, Twelvetrees and Clutterbuck.
 We checked our records to see how these names measured up in times gone by.

 Twelvetrees is one of those names that makes you stop and think.
 There must have been 12 trees involved in the family history at some point.
-Anyway, as you can see, it’s a pretty uncommon surname in Britain.
+Anyway, as you can see, Twelvetrees is a pretty uncommon surname in Britain.
 Only six Twelvetrees appear in the 1901 Census.
 We wonder if they were the same six who fought in the Great War some years later.